 What happens if my application is refused?

-If you have met all the PCO licensing requirements, and completed your application form correctly, you will hopefully soon be the recipient of your PCO licence, but if this is not the case and your application is refused then you will be informed of this in writing by Transport for London (TfL) and the letter will include:
+If you have met all the PCO licensing requirements, and completed your application form correctly, you will hopefully be the recipient of a PCO licence, but if this is not the case and your application is refused then you will be informed of this in writing by Transport for London (TfL) and the letter will include: